 What is an extension?

-An extension is when travel nurses decide to extend past their initial contracts at their current facility for an approved length of time.
+An extension is when nurses decide to extend past their initial travel nurse contracts at their current facility for an approved length of time.
 The history of traveling nursing tells us that the length can vary depending on the hospital’s needs and what nursing assignment the traveler is looking to do.
 Travel nursing extensions have their benefits, and some would even agree to say they are easier in comparison to starting a new search for a next travel assignment.

 - You are already credentialed with the facility!

 - No need for a new state license!

 - No interviewing!
 You don’t have to re-enter the nursing job market and/or interview for a new job

 - Housing is already done!
 No need to start that stressful housing stipend and search process all over again.

 - You continue to enjoy your current location, facility, travel nursing as a couple, and the new friends you’ve made

 - Allows you more time to think about where you want to go for your next nurse assignment.